seopub/zoincommunity/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/noirofficial/noir/tags) are created regularly to indicate new official, stable release versions of Noir.
+[Tags](https://github.com/seopub/zoincommunity/tags) are created regularly to indicate new official, stable release versions of Zoin.